scrom/Experiments/README.md

 A classic 80s style text adventure (and engine) with a few twists.
 A work of Interactive Fiction (IF) wrtiten using Node and Javascript.

+(See also https://ifdb.org/viewgame?id=ek1sc6yxwgp1kr9 from around when when this was first published)

 "MVTA" was originally developed with the idea of being a "minimum viable text adventure" as a means of getting back into coding.
 The beast has taken on a life of its own.